krzentner/language-world/data/text-davinci-003-old/chain_py_md/pick-place-wall-0.py.md

         robot.close("gripper around puck")
     # We closed the gripper, and the puck is still near the gripper, so maybe we
     # grabbed it.
-    # Try to move the puck to the goal without bumping the wall.
+    # Try to move the puck past the wall.
     # If we didn't grab it, we'll just go back to an earlier step.
-    if check("the robot's gripper is above puck and the robot's gripper is closed"): robot.avoid("wall")
+    if check("the robot's gripper is above puck and the robot's gripper is closed"): robot.slide("puck past wall to goal")
-        robot.place("puck at goal")
 ```